 The pooled sample size consisted of 27,939 job spells plus 13,093 school spells.
 After discarding spells reported by skipouts and spells that ended prior to randomization, the total number of spells was 40,672.
 Among these spells, either the start date or the end date was missing for 3,302, or 8 percent.
 Missing start dates was the more common problem, with 538 spells missing just the end date and 2,764 missing just the start date or both dates.
 Missing dates were slightly more common for school spells than for job spells (10 percent versus 7 percent).
 Missing dates for closed spells were much more common than for open spells (10 percent versus 4 percent).
-For Carreras en Salud, the overall missing data rate for spell dates was slightly lower than for the rest of the pooled sample (7 percent versus 8 percent).
+For WTA Connect, the overall missing data rate for spell dates was slightly lower than for the rest of the PACE pooled sample (7 percent versus 8 percent).

-Exhibit B-8 below lists the models we created for each type of lag and some features of each, including average imputed values for the various lags.
+Exhibit B-8 below lists the models we created for each of nine types of lag and some features of each, including average imputed values for the various lags.
 Main spell #1 was always the ongoing spell at the time of randomization for those respondents working or going to school at the point of randomization, and so always has a negative lag.
 Main spell #2 was always the first spell after randomization for those not working or going to school at the point of randomization.
 Other main spells always followed main spell #1 or #2.
-Given this structure, we prepared separate models for the start date of each group (lag types 1, 5, and 6 above) and we modeled other features associated with the first spell separately, as well (lag types 2, 3, and 4).
+Given this structure, we prepared separate models for the start date of main spell #1, main spell #2, and all other main spells (lag types 1, 5, and 6 below), and we modeled other features associated with the first spell separately, as well (lag types 2, 3, and 4).
 For other lag types, we modeled on a pooled dataset combining main spells #2 and higher (lag types 7, 8, and 9) and their associated subspells.